MiguelCastro3/Monitoring-of-movements-during-sleep-without-contact/README.md

 **PROJECT:**

 Creation of a device for monitoring movements during sleep, without contact with the user (embedded system), with the aim, for example, of providing data indicating the presence of some pathology, such as disturbance of periodic limb movements and the restless legs syndrome.
-As a main electronic component, a microwave motion sensor was used.
+As a main electronic component, a microwave motion sensor was used, your signals are received during sleep, processed and displayed on the LCD.

 **STEPS:**